 Microsoft introduced WCF (Windows Communication Foundation) in .NET Framework v 3.0 with lots of exciting features but the most exciting feature among all was, how it’s different from ASMX services or ASP.NET Web Services? or what’ additional things it provides as compared to ASMX services?

 Primary difference is that ASMX or ASP.NET web service is designed to send and receive messages using SOAP over HTTP only.
-While WCF can exchange messages using any format (SOAP is default) over any transport protocol (HTTP, TCP/IP, MSMQ, NamedPipes etc).
+While WCF can exchange messages using any format (SOAP is default) over any transport protocol (HTTP, TCP/IP, MSMQ, NamedPipes, etc).
 Another WCF Tutorial has detailed discussion on WCF Vs ASMX here.

 So, if we are hosting a WCF Service in IIS (version 5 or 6), only HTTP option is available as transport protocol.
-In later versions of IIS (Internet Information Services), we an use any other protocol (TCP/IP, MSMQ, NamedPipes etc.) as transport protocol.
+In later versions of IIS (Internet Information Services), we an use any other protocol (TCP/IP, MSMQ, NamedPipes, etc.) as transport protocol.

-::::: Practical Guide to WCF RESTful Service :::::
+Practical Guide to WCF RESTful Service

 As we already know that in order to host a WCF Service, we need a managed process.
-In case of IIS (Internet Information Services), it provides the host process and launch the process as the first request reaches server.
+In case of IIS (Internet Information Services), it provides the host process and launches the process as the first request reaches server.

-Now let’s first create a WCF service and later host in IIS.
+Now, let’s first create a WCF service and later host in IIS.

 Create a StudentService Class Library

-We have already created a StudentService Class Library project while implementing WCF Self Hosting Tutorial.
+StudentService Class Library project while implementing WCF Self Hosting Tutorial.
 In order to make things consistent here, we will use the same service, so please go through step 1 of that WCF Tutorial for creating a WCF Service.